How Relaxation and Supplements can Improve Sleep Quality

 - Helps muscle building and recovery.
 While sleep is thought to be a relaxing and low-effort activity, it actually is instrumental to both muscle recovery and growth.
 While you sleep, your body releases growth hormones, which are important to muscle building.
 Because you are resting, sleep also helps to alleviate pain and tension in your muscles (3).

 - Keep you healthy.
 Studies show that sleep, or lack thereof, can affect our overall health, particularly with regards to immunity.
 Research demonstrates that sleep deprivation can influence the immune system and cause several health conditions (4).

 How much sleep should you get?

 With the hustle and bustle of everyday life, many of us do not prioritize sleep in the way we should.
-However, knowing the importance of sleep in our health and wellbeing, you should always aim to get the recommended amount of sleep every night.
+Knowing the importance of sleep in our health and wellbeing, you should always aim to get the recommended amount of sleep every night.